Hack for LA

 Hack for LA is a great example of how we can harness technology and our city's creativity to solve everyday problems.
 As Mayor, I will closely partner with our tech industry to create jobs and bring innovation to City Hall so government works faster and more efficiently.Mayor Eric Garcetti

-Hack for LA is the official Los Angeles chapter of Code for America, a national nonprofit that believes government can work for the people, by the people, in the 21st century.
+Hack for LA is a project group of Hacker Fund and the official Los Angeles chapter of Code for America.
 We bring together coders, designers, entrepreneurs, students, government staff, activists, and other civic-minded people to solve the LA region’s biggest challenges.

 Are you press and want to get in touch?
 Are you interested in becoming a sponsor?
 Want to just check us out on Slack?
 Looking to volunteer?